smcclab/nime25/review.md

 **Are any changes required to the submission format? (e.g. length, formatting, ethics statement)** This field is to list minor formatting and content suggestions for authors.
 Information here should not be serious enough to merit a conditional acceptance but is just to help authors meet formatting and presentation quality standards at NIME or, if rejected, at another publication venue.

-{% comment %}
-### Outline of the meta review questions and considerations

-The meta review consists of 10 questions which address summarisation of the reviewers’ comments, own perspective, and recommendations for the paper in the conference.
-As a brief overview:

-**1\.
-(Final Decision to be displayed to Authors) After careful deliberation by our volunteer reviewers and the Paper Chairs, your submission has been given the following status:**

-- **Reject**
-- **Accept**
-- **Accept as different presentation format**
-- **Conditional Accept**

-Meta reviewers should select their decision **to be displayed to Authors** - this is done preliminarily at the point of meta review but may be reconsidered or discussed with the Paper Chairs in the case of any irreconcilable reviewer feedback.

-**2\.
-(Final Meta Review to be displayed to Authors) Please enter a summary of the referees' reviews for the submission:**

-Meta reviewers should provide a summary of the referees’ reviews here as a synopsis of the reviews, to be displayed to Authors.

-**3\.
-(To be displayed to Authors) Please enter your review/meta-review here: \***

-Meta reviewers should enter their meta review here, reflective of their overall position and including perspectives from the other referees.

-Meta reviewers should indicate the decision for the paper - to reject, accept, accept in a different format, or a conditional accept\* - in the case of conditional accept, this must be justified in Q7

-**4\.
-Please indicate a score for your review (your overall opinion, including perspectives from the other referees) \***

-*   **Strong reject**
-*   **Lean reject**
-*   **Lean accept**
-*   **Strong accept**

-This is the rating for your review; not equivalent with a recommendation, as above in Q4, but your overall assessment of the paper.
-This question helps to justify Q4 from your perspective as meta reviewer; e.g., a paper may be _Q4 = Accept_ and _Q6 = Strong accept_ to highlight the quality, but may also be something like _Q4 = Accept as different presentation format_ and _Q6 = Strong accept._

-**5\.
-Please enter justification for your decision here (this will NOT be shared with the authors but only visible to the NIME chairs) \***

-Meta reviewers should comment on this decision to the NIME chairs - this can be simple as agreement with the reviewers or other perspectives that should be considered in this decision.

-**6\.
-Use this box if you are recommending this paper as "Accept as different presentation format" or "Conditional Accept."
-Please state why this is the case, and what specifically what the authors must do before the camera ready deadline in the case of Conditional Accept.
-Papers with conditional accept will need a final confirmation before being accepted.**

-This option should be used if you indicate Conditional Accept or Accept as different presentation format: If you are recommending a paper be conditionally accepted, you must highlight why this is the case (e.g., the paper has high value and rigour and you feel should be included, but it is missing a key consideration or clarification in order to be accepted/the paper fits into a different format.
-However, the consideration can be easily addressed within the camera ready timeline without additional research being done).
-This must be justified to Paper Chairs and papers with conditional accept will need a final confirmation before being confirmed accept.

-**7\.
-(Optional, to be shared with Authors) Are any changes required to the paper format? (e.g. length, formatting, ethics statement)**

-Meta reviewers should note cosmetic or formatting concerns, missing ethics statements, and length adjustments to make - this may apply to any paper category, but should be cases where the concern does not interfere with the overall quality of the paper (e.g., the paper is of good quality and rigour but references need to be cleaned up).

-**8\.
-(Optional) Please enter any comments for the NIME chairs (this will NOT be shared with the authors)**

-Anything else the Paper Chairs should consider - can be written confidentially to us.
-{% endcomment %}

 ## Review Frequently Asked Questions

 ### Is review anonymous?